bayon/ToDo/README.md

-# ToDo
+# Schools
-A simple wordpress ToDo crud plugin
+Schools crud example used for github updater test.